horans/json-locale-tool/README.md

 5. Repeat step 3-4 for rest locale files.

 ### Merge with none key/value datasheet

+How to banfit with this tool with pure translations by hand.

 1. Import baseline `en.json` both as previous and current.
 2. __Do check__ `Flat Keys` in settings.